shrieyaasj/cse15l-lab-reports/lab3.md

 ~~~
 <br>

-The reason why this code change works is because now the values from the original 'arr' are assigned to 'newArray' and therefore there's a place to store the contents from the original array to be able to continue reversing the rest of the array.
+Explanation: The reason why this code change works is because now the values from the original 'arr' are assigned to 'newArray' and therefore there's a place to store the contents from the original array to be able to continue reversing the rest of the array. <br>